Our latest finds

 You’ll find densely engraved Hands of Fatima on pendants, as well as filigree bracelets, wide necklaces and elaborate earrings.
 Also be sure to look for ceremonial headdresses known as taj — literally translated, it means crown.
 Hung with coins and other charms, they are traditionally worn by brides.

 Many of the silversmiths here are young women who happen to be deaf.
-They trained in the meticulous art of jewellery-making as a way of earning an income.
+They trained in the meticulous art of jewelry-making as a way of earning an income.

 Visit a brand-new distillery outside of Kilkenny, Ireland